micimize/polypacker/README.md

         require('./server') :
         require('./representation')
 ```

-When the code is run with the preset `FULLSTACK_COMPONENT`
+When the code is run with the preset `FULLSTACK_COMPONENT`, a different bundle is generated for each combination:
 ```bash
 > polypacker --preset FULLSTACK_COMPONENT